Injury prevention guide Stop falls before they happen

-falls from height injuries are the leading cause of workplace disability in Ireland.
-Learn how to protect your spine, prevent lower fall-related injury, and maintain a healthy back through proper Working at Heights techniques.
+Falls from height are the leading cause of fatal and serious workplace injury in Ireland.
+Learn how to prevent falls, choose and inspect the right access equipment, and protect your team through proper Working at Heights practice.

 HSA compliant